Mrivera104/NES_refgenome/Genetic_Diversity/Runs of Homozygosity.md

 Looks like FROH (inbreeding coefficient based on runs of homozygosity) is at 18.7%.
 This is expected, for the northern elephant seal, owing to their past history of overexploitation.
 Let's try another way of calculating ROH...

+The percent of the NES genome in long runs of homozygosity (ROH >1Mbp) is 0.065%.
+Interesting!
+Low instances of recent inbreeding!

 # Calculating ROH using PLINK

 Now I'm gonna pivot to using PLINK to run the same analysis and see what happens.